BrunoZell/CollectiveIntelligence/litepaper.md

 Once conclusions about hidden variables or counterfactuals where made, they can be queried through a semantic query interface.
 Queries are standard CQL expressions on the uniform data model of a semantic-causal context, combining semantic annotations with data types.

-Domain modellers combine interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of theories that further can be used to author coordination schemes.
+Domain modellers combine interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of theories that further can be used to author commitment schemes.

-Specifying interpretations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved observations or actions (counterfactuals).
+Specifying interpretations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved but possible observations or actions (counterfactuals).

 ## Coordination